 Next set foot on a 5 minute stroll to Setka.
 Taking inspiration from the time of Soviet occupation Setka unabashedly covers every square inch of this hip pub with Soviet Era propaganda.
 The food and beer however are all Polish…inexpensive, tasty and satisfying.
 Get the pierogi plate, the pickle plate and the tartar to fuel your crawl.

 The next bar, Czeski Film, is a 10 minute walk away, but that’s okay by now you might be getting tipsy.
 The expression “czeski film” is the Polish way to explain a situation when “no one knows what is going on.”
 You have the 1970’s Czech comedy Nobody Knows Nothing to blame.
 The film was so popular it spawned the Polish phrase.
-If you didn’t know the Polish have an amazing sense of humor so to use this film title as a metaphor for something literal is priceless.
+If you didn’t know, the Polish have an amazing sense of humor and they love metaphors.
+To use this film title as a metaphor for something literal is priceless.
 Yet another cave style underground bar, but as the saying goes “When in Poland…”

 Address & telephone number: Czeski Film, ul.
 Kiełbaśnicza 2, Wrocław, Poland, +48 71 342 25 49